About the BookTitle: Like Moonlight at Low Tide

 One who loves her.
 One who couldn’t.
 And one who didn’t know how.

 I read this book chomping on my fingernails, unsure who would commit suicide before the end and terrified to get too attached and have my heart broken as well as Melissa’s.
 I determined to stay as far away from these guy characters as possible, unfortunately Melissa did not have any premonition of what was to come and so spent a lot of time in the presence of each guy and I ended up coming to care deeply for them (well except for Sam, I didn’t really like him) even though I had determined not to.

 This made the reading all the more nerve wrecking.
 I’m surprised that I have hair and nails leftover from this book, but I did like the ending.
 Though I think I would have liked just a little bit more closure.

 This book deals with the very tough subject matters of suicide and bullying and abandonment, but it does so very well.

-I received a complimentary copy of this book from the author.
+I received a copy of this book for free.
 I was not required to post a positive review and all views and opinions are my own.